-Drip irrigation can be more than 90 percent efficient when it comes to plants using the water emitted to them.
+Drip irrigation can be more than 90 percent efficient for plants using the water emitted to them.
 This irrigation system can be designed and installed in both new and existing commercial landscapes.
 Here are a few more advantages that make drip irrigation appealing when water scarcity continues to be top of mind:

-- irregularly shaped or sloped landscapes can be easily accommodated
+- irregularly shaped or sloped landscapes are easy to accommodate

-fertilizer targeting is improved; run-off risk is removed
+- fertilizer targeting is improved; run-off risk diminished

 While the pros for adding a drip irrigation system to your commercial landscape are plenty, here are a few disadvantages to be aware of:

-Unlike drip irrigation, which can go relatively unnoticed in the landscape, sprinkler or spray irrigation systems are quite the contrary.
-Emulating the effect of natural rainfall, water is distributed by a system of pressure-regulated spray heads and rotors; and advanced head nozzles are used to break water up into small water drops that are dispersed through an efficient spray pattern.
+Unlike drip irrigation, which can go relatively unnoticed in the landscape, sprinkler or spray irrigation systems are pressure-regulated spray heads and rotors.
+Advanced head nozzles break water up into tiny water drops that emulate rain.

 On commercial properties, sprinkler irrigation can cover large areas like lawns.
 Here are a few more benefits sprinkler irrigation can bring to a commercial property:

-Sprinkler irrigation on commercial properties will require expert calibration to achieve effective coverage to a given area.
-When maintenance is neglected or equipment is tampered with, one faulty piece of the sprinkler system can make things inefficient or worse, inoperable.
+Sprinkler irrigation on commercial properties will require expert calibration to achieve adequate coverage to a given area.
+If maintenance is neglected or equipment is tampered with, one faulty piece of the sprinkler system can make things inefficient or, worse, inoperable.
 Other potential disadvantages of sprinkler irrigation include: